lammps/lammps/doc/src/python.rst

      ...

 The function definition must include a variable (lmpptr in this case) which corresponds to SELF in the python command.
-The first line of the function imports the Python module lammps.py in the python dir of the distribution.
+The first line of the function imports the Python module lammps.py in the python directory of the distribution.
 The second line creates a Python object "lmp" which wraps the instance of LAMMPS that called the function.
 The "ptr=lmpptr" argument is what makes that happen.
 The third line invokes the command() function in the LAMMPS library interface.
 It takes a single string argument which is a LAMMPS input script command for LAMMPS to execute, the same as if it appeared in your input script.
 In this case, LAMMPS should output

 .. parsed-literal::